 She Wants the D(estruction of Patriarchy): MARINA’s “Man’s World,” Despite Title, Calls For An Alternative to This Fledgling System

 James Brown famously released the “biblically chauvinistic” song “It’s a Man’s Man’s Man’s World” in 1966.
-To add an extra layer to that chauvinism, his girlfriend at the time, Betty Jean Newsome, was not properly paid the royalties for the track.
+To add an extra layer to that chauvinism, Brown’s erstwhile girlfriend and the writer of the track, Betty Jean Newsome, was not properly paid the royalties for the track.
 Cut to 2020, and MARINA seems to be directly responding to misogynistic lyrics like, “You see, man made the cars to take us over the road/Man made the train to carry the heavy load/Man made electric light to take us out of the dark/Man made the boat for the water, like Noah made the ark.”
 More productive than some musicians in quarantine, our former Electra Heart has been working on a fifth album (granted, she began work on it just before the lockdown) that has led her to release its first single, “Man’s World.”

 While such a title is somewhat antithetical to evoking the goal intended, one knows that “Matriarchy” or “Lorena Bobbitts of the World Unite” or even “S.C.U.M.
 Manifesto 2020” wouldn’t have sold as many copies, and the labels are more desperate to sell as much as they can from whatever major artists they have left.
 Directed by Alexandra Gavillet, known for the colorful and sumptuous images that comprise the cinematography of the video, we find ourselves in an idyllic landscape where MARINA embraces her Greek roots once more in a très Mother Earth Goddess ensemble, complemented by her masked up backup dancers in coordinating looks–think: Lisa Frank-sanctioned neon togas for the L.A. set.